- Employee Management

 What is the revenue impact you expect each employee will have on your operations?
 If you haven't figured that out yet, here is a helpful tool for doing so.

-Now turning to employee turnover costs, ask yourself how long the position has gone unfilled over the course of a year.
+Now turning to staff turnover costs, ask yourself how long the position has gone unfilled over the course of a year.
 For simplicity's sake, we'll say six months.

 If you expect a position to produce a positive revenue impact of $5,000 per month, then you're losing $30,000 a year strictly leaving the position unfilled.
 That doesn't include what it cost you to onboard and train the employee(s) who didn't work out.